plumenetwork/node-config/README.md

+Note: the Plume Testnet is now deprecated.
+This repository is now deprecated.

 # Plume Testnet Node Config

 This repo is set up to easily run replica nodes for the Plume Testnet.
 Simply run `docker-compose up` to bring a replica node up locally.